 $12500/yr. - Remaining undergraduate years

 - Repayment of principle and interest commences 6 months after graduation or when enrollment status drops below half-time (excluding summer).
-Interest rates are currently at 6.8% and can be adjusted annually.
-Interest will begin to accrue at time of disbursement for Unsubsidized Loans and when students begin their grace period for Subsidized Loans (i.e., when they drop below half0time enrollment).
+Interest rates are currently 3.86% for undergraduates and 5.41% for graduate students, and can be adjusted annually.
+Interest will begin to accrue at time of disbursement for Unsubsidized Loans and when students begin their grace period for Subsidized Loans (i.e., when they drop below half-time enrollment).

 Federal Perkins Loan (Federally Funded)